Printing Terms

 Bulk

-the thickness of a stack of paper, technically measured as the thickness of a specified number of sheets under a specified pressure.
-For example, using the measurement of an inch, it may take less that 100 bulky Bristol sheets to make an inch- deep pile.
-On the other hand, it might take hundreds of sheets to make an inch of a lower-bulk text paper.
+The thickness of a stack of paper, technically measured as the thickness of a specified number of sheets under a specified pressure.
+For example, using the measurement of an inch, it may take less than 100 Bristol sheets to make an inch deep pile.
+On the other hand, it might take hundreds of sheets to make an inch of a lower bulk text paper.
 Where thickness or the illusion of substance is a desired effect, bulk is a key factor.
-See also caliper, thickness
+See also caliper, thickness.

 Burn

-to expose photo sensitive media to light. i.e. burning a negative or Burning a printing plate.
-Also, to doge and “burn” a photo print (makes the image darker in an area that is burned, ads detail to lightly exposed areas)
+To expose photo sensitive media to light. i.e. burning a negative or burning a printing plate.
+To dodge and burn a photo makes the image darker in an area that is exposed to more light. and adds detail to less exposed areas.

 C1S